rickryan/translation-demo/Readme.md

 3. Create an Azure Translator resource
 4. Create an Azure Speech services resource
 5. Create an Azure openAI services resource
+6. (optional) Install ffmpeg if you plan to use the the web app and page speaker.html for input

 ## Setup